GabrielFerSilva/Halftone-Color/README.md

 *Luiz Velho and Jonas de Miranda Gomes*
 SIGGRAPH '91 ([DOI: 10.1145/122718.122727](https://doi.org/10.1145/122718.122727))

 The monochrome version was reimplemented during the 2025 summer course [Reproducing Results in Computer Graphics](https://lhf.impa.br/cursos/rr/)by me, Bianca Zavadisk de Abreu, Gustavo Souza Cardoso, Igor Augusto Zwirtes, Igor Roberto Alves, João Marcelo, Lucas Barros Barcelos, Pedro Henrique Porto and Yan Hill at the Instituto de Mathematica Pura e Aplicada (IMPA).
+We made a [github page](https://github.com/Halftoning-with-SFC/halftone-sfc/tree/main) and a [website](https://halftonesfc.pythonanywhere.com) showing our work.

 This extension was made by me and adds a RGB image support to the original monochrome implementation.
 The monochrome version was reimplemented.
 We used Python because it had compatibility with OpenCV and because it was the most known programming language by the group.

 ### Requirements:
 - Python 3.8+